-Using triggers or actions to perform CRUD operation in the third-party apps require an authorized or authenticated connection while creating a journey.
+Using triggers or actions to perform CRUD (create, read, update, and delete) operation in the third-party apps require an authorized or authenticated connection while creating a journey.
 Establishing a connection is a process of granting permission to Quickwork in order to perform certain tasks in third-party apps on your behalf.

 All the third-party apps present in the Quickwork's app directory supports two types of connection mechanisms: